petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 ### Change Your Site's Theme

-Configure the Pages for your Site to use the deployed theme:
+Configure the pages for your site to use the deployed theme:

 1. Open your browser to `https://localhost:8080` and [log in as an administrator](./introduction-to-the-admin-account.md).

-1. In the _Site Menu_ on the left side of the screen, navigate to _Site Builder_ → _Pages_.
+1. In the *Site Menu* on the left side of the screen, navigate to *Site Builder* → *Pages*.

 1. Click the *Actions* button (![Action Button](../images/icon-actions.png)) in the Application Bar and select *Configuration*.